 Looking at the above example, it’s clear to conclude that A/B testing is informed by research.

 Analyzing A/B test results

 Once you’re satisfied that your test has gathered enough data, reached the required statistical significance level and has run long enough, it’s time to begin the analysis process.
 The variation(s) you were testing will either win or lose.
-What matters is what you learn from any outcome.
+Any outcome is a learning curve that helps you understand your audiences better.

 With that said, let’s take a look at how you should analyze your A/B test results:

 Winning variations – what’s next?